abe33/widjet-validation/README.md

 ## Core Principles

+### Validation Flow

+The validation flows as follow:

+1. When a validation for an input is performed the first step is to clean the already existing feedbacks, if any, the `clean` function is thus called with that input as argument.
+2. The input is then passed to a resolver in order to retrieve its value.
+Resolvers mecanism is described below.
+3. Once retrieved, the value is passed to a validator.
+The validator either returns `null` if the value is valid or a `String` with the validation error message.
+4. Depending on the validator result the success or error feedback function will be called for that input.

 ### Value Resolvers

-A resolver is a function that takes an HTML element as argument and that returns its value in a JavaScript-friendly type.
+A resolver is a function that takes an HTML element as argument and returns its value in a JavaScript-friendly type.
 A resolver is always defined along with a predicate function that also takes an HTML element as argument and returns whether the resolver applies to this element or not.

-For instance, the resolver for inputs of type `checkbox` are defined like this:
+For instance, the resolver for inputs of type `checkbox` is defined like this:

 ```js
 const checkboxResolver = [